 We enjoyed some amazing dinners and cooking classes in Amman, watched the sunset in the dessert, floated in the Dead Sea, and saw the Treasury at Petra.
 Seeing one of the wonders of the world is certainly scroll stopping visually, for sure.
 Queen Rania even re-tweeted us and commented on our Instagram posts.

-WHY BLOGS ARE RELEVANT
+WHY BLOGS ARE STILL RELEVANT

 Those social shares are now so long ago they’re buried in the noise of today.
 But my blog is where those stories live on.
 It’s where I shared all of my fears about traveling to the middle east.
 It’s where I shared how I felt about my safety while traveling in Jordan, and it’s where I listed my packing advice and tips for women traveling to Jordan.
 While social media provided the inspiration for travel, my blog provided in-depth stories and information.

 If we go back to thinking about that Philip Pullman quote, that we humans need stories in the same way that we need nourishment, then social media is just a snack.
 It’s happily ever after revealed without the whole plot.
 It’s the picture of me at Petra without the back story about how I was so afraid of traveling there that I almost didn’t go.

 And if social media is just a snack, and people are craving nourishment from stories, then blogs are needed today now more than ever.
 Because you can’t sustain your audience, or a business model, or even yourself on social media alone.